Debugging and profiling Gadget backends

 Before you can start debugging or profiling, you need to have ggt installed and your project's files pulled down locally.

-1. Install ggt locally if you haven't already:
+1. Install ggt locally if you have not already:

 terminal